Shreycasm/Cricket-world-Cup-Score-Predictor-/README.md

 Note:-
-Due to streamlits resource constraints it toakes long to load the app which ruins the experience so limited ststistics and visuals wwere showcased.
+Due to streamlits resource constraints it takes longer to load the app which ruins the experience so limited statistics and visuals were showcased.